-Even prior to Medicaid expansion through the ACA, Delaware's expenditures for Medicaid - the publicly funded insurance program for low income families, children, pregnant women, and people with disabilities - had been increasing steadily since 1996 and exceeded 17 percent of the state's 2013 budget (CMS, 2013).
-Approximately one-quarter of the state's population is enrolled in the Medicaid program and a little less than half of all births in the state were financed by Medicaid in 2016 (DHSS, 2016).
+Even prior to Medicaid expansion through the Affordable Care Act, Delaware's expenditures for Medicaid-the publicly funded insurance program for low income families, children, pregnant women, and people with disabilities-have increased steadily since 1996 and exceeded 17 percent of the state's 2013 budget (CMS, 2013).
+Approximately one-quarter of the state's population is enrolled in the Medicaid program and more than half of all births in the state were financed by Medicaid in 2009 (DPH, 2011).
 This is relevant to the economic case for change, considering that Medicaid is a resource available to low income persons and the amount of money spent due to income inequities exceeds what would be spent if those inequities were absent.
-It is not surprising that Delaware communities with the highest concentration of Medicaid enrollment mirror those communities with other social burdens and health needs (Figure 33).
-This further makes the case for investing in prevention, particularly in Delaware's low income communities.
+Figure 18 illustrates the percent of Delaware's population covered by Medicaid.
+It is not surprising that the communities with the highest concentration of Medicaid enrollment mirror those communities with other social burdens and health needs.
+This further makes the case for investing in prevention in Delaware's low income communities.

-Approximately 495,000 residents, or 53% of Delawareans, are covered by private insurance provided through their employers.
-In 2017, the average annual family premium per enrolled employee for employer-based health insurance in Delaware was \$19,407, including approximately \$6,533 paid by the employee and \$12, 874 paid by the employer.
-This is higher than the national average of \$18,687, and employees pay a higher proportion of the total premium in Delaware compared with the national average (34% compared with 28%) (Kaiser, 2017).
+Approximately 500,000 residents, or 55 percent of Delawareans, are covered by private insurance.
+The average family premium per enrolled employee in employer-based health insurance was approximately \$15,600 in 2012, slightly above the national average.
+This includes approximately \$4,100 paid by the employee and approximately \$11,500 paid by the employer.